-If you have clients but are not an FCM, then we may determine that we are able to open and maintain segregated accounts for your clients in a form that complies with the Indirect Clearing RTS.
-A basic description of the indirect client account structures under the Indirect Clearing RTS is provided in Annex I. Any such accounts may give your clients additional protections in the event of your insolvency.
+Where we do so through a clearing member that is not an FCM (or, in respect of Non-US Listed Equity Options, that is not a BD), then we may determine that we are able to open and maintain segregated accounts for you at the clearing member level in a form that complies with the Indirect Clearing RTS.
+A basic description of the indirect client account structures under the Indirect Clearing RTS is provided in Annex I. Any such accounts may give you additional protections in the event of the clearing member's insolvency.